DSpace/DSpace/language-packs/readme.txt

 Layout of the source tree
 =========================

-The Messages.properties files for each language are stored in the directories below this.
-The top-level directory is the ISO 639-1 language code, in lower case.
-Sub-directories of that are the ISO 3166-1 codes for country, if required.
+The Messages.properties files for each language are stored in the following directory below this.

+src/main/resources

+The file naming conventions are as follows:

+Messages_<ISO 639-1>_<ISO 3166-1>.properties

+ISO 639-1: language code, in lower case.
+ISO 3166-1: codes for country, if required.
 For example:

-el/
-   language files for Greek
+Language files for Greek

-fr/
-   FR/
+src/main/resources/
+           Messages.properties - file for default (English)
+           Messages_el.properties - file for Greek
-      language files for French (France)
+           Messages_fr_FR.properties - file for French (France)
-   CA/
-      language files for Canadian French
+           Messages_fr_CA.properties - file for French (Canada)

 For languages that can be fully represented using the Latin-1 character set, the appropriate Messages.properties file is placed in the relevant
 directory:

-it/
-   Messages_it.properties
+src/main/resources/Messages_it.properties

 For languages that require other encodings, they are stored in this tree in their native encoding for ease of editing, patching and so forth.
 The filename extension representing the encoding, for example:

-el/
-   Messages_el.properties.UTF-8
+src/main/resources/Messages_el.properties.UTF-8

+The Maven build process supports native2ascii conversion on packaging of the UTF-8 files prior to packaging the jar.

 SVN tags
 ========